exakat/exakat-docs/Reference/Rules/Structures/MissingCases.rst

 When comparing two different `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ structures, it appears that some cases are missing in one of them.
 The set of cases are almost identical, but one of the values are missing.

 `Switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ structures using strings as literals are compared in this analysis.
 When the discrepancy between two lists is below 25%, both switches are reported.
+In the example, one may argue that the 'c' case is actually handled by the 'default' case.
+Otherwise, business logic may request that omission.

 .. code-block:: php